tokni/REEEMgame-local/README.md

 ## Browser
 Go to url [localhost:6011/game11](http://localhost:6011/game11/)

-Login with name: testuser, and password: test
+Login with name: user1, and password: 123